amundsen-io/rfcs/rfcs/039-table-checks-frontend-component.md

 ```

 ## Drawbacks
-This can be seen as a somewhat shallow integration that doesn't allow for some deeper integrations.
-Granted that we are
-trying to support a generic model, it's difficult to support a deeper integration given that we are not endorsing a
+Granted that we are trying to support a generic model, it's difficult to support a deeper integration given that we
-data quality service provider.
+are not endorsing a data quality service provider.

 ## Alternatives
 There are several alternatives: